 Indonesia is reopening to superyachts and foreign-flagged vessels considering a cruising voyage can view port and major logistical hub updates for an exciting and stunning journey.
 “The beauty and adventure that cruising Indonesia presents is unparalleled in diversity and escapism, it’s a window into a different world.
-Now the marina challenge is being met with the new Benoa Marina in Bali among the three recognized facilities for superyachts alongside and major port options”, reports Captains Thomas Taatjes and Jimmy Blee of Asia Pacific Superyachts Indonesia.
+Now the marina challenge is being met with the new Benoa Marina in Bali among the three recognized facilities for superyachts alongside and major port options”, reports Captain Thomas Taatjes of Asia Pacific Superyachts Indonesia.

 Benoa Marina – Bali